ahmadanwar93/job-board-backend/README.md

 **Instructions**

-1. Fill in .env using .env.example as template
+1. Fill in .env using .env.example as template.
+2. Create Resend account for email, and r2 bucket for resume upload and download.
-2. Run `php artisan db:seed` to seed fake data initially for testing.
+3. Run `php artisan db:seed` to seed fake data initially for testing.
-3. Run `php artisan queue:work` for asynchronous email sending (use queue_connection = sync otherwise).
+4. Run `php artisan queue:work` for asynchronous email sending (use queue_connection = sync otherwise).
-4. Run `php artisan schedule:work` for testing the weekly email summary.
+5. Run `php artisan schedule:work` for testing the weekly email summary.
 Can also trigger using `php artisan app:send-weekly-summaries` with no scheduler daemon.

 **My thoughts**